 (ModernSurvival.org) – Becoming truly anonymous online is a tricky endeavor.
-Big tech, businesses, government agencies and hackers are constantly collecting personal information.
-Whatever the reasons behind gathering this data, internet users have equally good reason to protect their privacy online.
+Big tech, businesses, government agencies, and hackers are constantly collecting personal information.
+Whatever the reasons behind gathering this data, internet users have equally good reasons to protect their privacy online.

 Wondering how it’s possible to hide on the internet?
 Read on.

 User data travels all over the world and can get into many hands before it reaches its intended destination.
 The risk of having private information collected and taken by hackers or nefarious parties is high.
 It’s common for individuals’ information to be hacked, then sold on the dark web.

 These days, information is a hot commodity.
 It’s used to profit, censor, and even surveil citizens.
 The more data protection that can be put in place, the better.

 While it’s not always possible to eliminate the risk of stolen data or identity theft, the risk can be dramatically reduced by becoming anonymous.
 This video from zSecurity outlines some critical steps to take in order to keep data and personal information hidden online: